haipengzhou856/TBGDiff/readme.md

 2. Train/Test the model with one command line (see next sections)

-3.  😎 Play games or listen music to wait the results. 😎
+3.  😎 Play games or listen to music to wait the results. 😎